 Let’s face it.
 Teaching content standards, managing behavior, and assessing student growth can be a huge challenge especially if you're working with large class sizes and short instructional periods.
 And that doesn’t include the other tasks you’re required to complete in a single day.
 Teachers are juggling ALL the things, so how do you maximize every second of class time?
 With the help of daily agenda slides, you can create a focused, organized learning environment.

 So what are daily agenda slides?
 They are slides on which you display morning work, learning objectives, daily directives, and other information, so students start class focused and on task.
-When I began displaying this information, I saw a huge difference in what my students and I were able to accomplish.
+When I began using daily slides, I saw a huge difference in what my students and I were able to accomplish.
 It's a game changer for sure!
-I'm sharing seven ways the agenda slides can help fine tune your classroom instruction.
+I'm sharing seven ways agenda slides help organize and focus your classroom routine.

 1. Establish an Entry-to-Class Routine

 One of the most important routines I establish is entry to class.
 I use the daily agenda slides to display the bell ringer, materials needed, a motivational quote, and due dates.
 I always go over the agenda for the first couple of weeks of school to help my students understand how it will be used in class.
 I want them to notice the setup, what they should expect to see on the slide, and how to use the information to get started successfully.

 While students are working on their bell ringer or morning work for the day, I take attendance, complete housekeeping duties, hand out or collect papers, prepare my learning space, and check in with individuals.
 When my class flows well, it creates a positive, learning environment for the rest of the period.
 Read about how I use bell ringers to ensure students are practicing grammar, usage, mechanics, and vocabulary every day HERE.